 This roasted butternut squash salad is the perfect choice for a tasty meatless meal.
 It's a really simple recipe to make and the quantities can easily be increased to feed a crowd!

-In the end though, I chose a salad that would be filling enough to eat as a main meal but that contained some of my favourite mix of ingredients.
-You can't beat the combination of roasted vegetables with nuts and cheese along with a great dressing and so I went for Sonali's Butternut Squash Salad with Maple Dijon Vinaigrette.
+I chose this salad as it is filling enough to eat as a main meal and it contains some of my favourite ingredients.
+You can't beat the combination of roasted vegetables with nuts and cheese, especially when served with a great dressing.

 How did I adapt this butternut squash salad?

 I changed it a little bit.
 I thought I had maple syrup in the cupboard but it turned out there was none left so I ended up making an agave nectar dressing instead.
 I swapped the dijon mustard for a stronger English mustard and used white wine instead of cider vinegar.
 The dressing may not have been the same but it was similar in lot of ways - sweet, sharp and hot.

 I also completely forgot to add the dried cranberries which I'd bought specially to make this salad!
 Never mind, they'll make a good snack for the children and will possibly make it into some baking instead soon.
 I didn't feel the salad was missing anything without them but of course, dried fruit in a salad can be a love it or hate it thing anyway.
 I'd certainly make this roasted butternut squash salad again, with or without the cranberries!

 - 1 butternut squash peeled and cubed

 - ¼ teaspoon Black pepper